RedHat-UX/red-hat-design-system/docs/accessibility/60-contributors.md

 This section covers accessibility for design system contributors.
 Contribultrs should also be familiar with accessibility [fundamentals](./fundamentals), [content](./content), [design](./design), and [development](./design).
 {% endalert %}

-## Keyboard Accessibility and Navigation
+## Interactivity
-The Web Content Accessibility Guidelines (WCAG) 2.1's [Guideline 2.1](http://www.w3.org/WAI/WCAG21/quickref/#keyboard-operation) and [Guideline 2.4](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.1#navigable) cover keyboard accessibility and navigation, respectively.
-In order to meet this guideline:
+The following World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) apply to developing interactive elements:

+- Ensure that content that appears on hover or focus is dismissable, hoverable, and persistent for keyboard and mouse users.
+(See [1.4.13: Content on Hover or Focus (Level AA)](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html).)
 - Ensure that all interactive elements can be accessed via keyboard.
-- Ensure that tab oprder matches the order in which they appear in both on screen and in the DOM.
-- Ensure that focus is clearly visible.
-- Replicate expect kayboard interaction patterns of native elements or of accepted [accessible patterns](#accessible-patterns).
+(See [2.1.1: Keyboard (Level A)](https://www.w3.org/WAI/WCAG22/Understanding/keyboard.html).)
+- Keyboard users should be able to navigate away from a component.
+(See [2.1.2: No Keyboard Trap (Level A)](https://www.w3.org/WAI/WCAG22/Understanding/no-keyboard-trap.html).)
+- Focus order should be aligned with visual order and DOM order.
+(See [SC 2.4.3: Focus Order (Level A)](https://www.w3.org/WAI/WCAG22/Understanding/focus-order.html).)
+- Focus order should be aligned with visual order and DOM order.
+(See [SC 2.4.3: Focus Order (Level AA)](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html).)
+- The keyboard focus indicator should be visible.
+(See[SC 2.4.7: Focus Visible (Level AA)](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html).)

+{% alert title="Tip" %}
+For more on keyboard navigation, see the WAI ARIA Authoring Practices Guide's  (APG) [Developing a Keyboard Interface](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/).
+{% endalert %}

+## Dynamic Content
-### When/how to show/hide new content (pop ups, tooltips, etc.) (https://www.ibm.com/able/toolkit/develop/dynamic-updates)
+TODO When/how to show/hide new content (pop ups, tooltips, etc.) (https://www.ibm.com/able/toolkit/develop/dynamic-updates)

+## Error Handling

 ## Using ARIA with shadowDOM
 Currently there is no way to associate aria attributes with elements in different DOM trees.
 So an element in light DOM can't use the ID reference of an element in shadowDOM to associate the elements with one another, and vice versa.